lejahmal/PL-indicator/README.md

 AFTER COMPLETED FILTERS FROM STEP 1 TO STEP 9

-      •	For automatic process go to DISPLAY > MACROS > MATRICE > Execute the matrice will loop LINE 2 PARAMS up to MAKER will be equal to
-        PIVOT (step 5 value is the pivot name in the standard case pivot is always O+ but another matrice point can be used as PIVOT in advanced study case ) the ERROR MARGIN is the  spread between MARKER and PIVOT when it is zero step 7  will show STATIC
+      •	For automatic process Go to DISPLAY > MACROS > MATRICE > Execute.
+The matrix will loop through LINE 2 PARAMS until MARKER equals PIVOT (the PIVOT is the value from step 5; in standard cases, it's always O+, but you can use another matrix point as the PIVOT in advanced studies).
+The ERROR MARGIN is the difference between MARKER and PIVOT.
+When it reaches zero, step 7 will display STATIC.

-        For manual process manually change the value of LINE 2 PARAMS and verify if MARKER equal PIVOT and step 7 show STATIC when completed start read orderbook price (for manual process ERROR MARGIN around 0.01 is accepted)
+            For manual Manually change the value of LINE 2 PARAMS and verify that MARKER equals PIVOT.
+When step 7 shows STATIC, the process is complete.
+Then, start reading the order book price.
+(For manual processes, an ERROR MARGIN of around 0.01 is acceptable.)
       •	# Move the $ symbol cursor price along the vertical line to the price closest to the asset's current price on the date of the study.

 READ PREDICTED ORDERBOOK THIS WAY